WardLT/applied-ai-for-materials/README.md

 ### Module Layout

-Each course module contains its own Python environment, instruction notebooks and assignments for evaluating comprehension.
+Each course module contains its own instruction notebooks and assignments for evaluating comprehension.

-The installation Python environments are described in the README for each module.

 The answer keys for the comprehension assignments are encrypted and can be decrypted with the [provided script](./bin/).
 Message me to get the passphrase or notebooks.